Williams College Air Travel Greenhouse Gas Emissions Information & Reduction Program

 Data Use & Privacy: The data for the informational program comes from our internal financial reporting systems for purchasing cards, accounts payable and bookings made through the travel platform Egencia.
 To estimate flight emissions we only use airport (origin, destination) information and annually updated emissions factors from the UK's Department for Environment, Food & Rural Affairs (DEFRA).
 The email is only sent to the person associated with the trip and identifying information is not shared with any other party.
 Reports on travel related emissions use aggregate data at the departmental and college level without identifying information.
 Please note that not all college-sponsored travel might be included in the data and some data limitations exist that could result in a misclassification of a flight-related expense such as luggage fees.
 If you believe that you have received a message by mistake or the message contains errors, please contact the Zilkha Center at [email protected].

-• The charts below track the monthly and cumulative total GHG Emissions from college-sponsored air travel for fiscal year 2023 (beginning with the program's launch in October 2022) and fiscal year 2024.
+The charts below track the monthly and cumulative total GHG Emissions from college-sponsored air travel for fiscal year 2023 and fiscal year 2024.